 Jaw-dropping views and some pretty magical sunsets await you at Alexandra Palace Park – an 196-acre-large space which offers sweeping views of London Town from one of the highest points in London.

-Better yet, the vast beer garden at the actual palace – AKA The Terrace – is open all Summer long, and it’s the place to go for ice cold pints, some damn fine street food and plenty of space in which to watch that fiery red sunset.
-Perfect for a pre-gig bevvie or two!
+Better yet, when summer finally properly arrives, we can make use of their vast beer garden.
+The Terrace is the place to go for ice cold pints, some damn fine street food and plenty of space in which to watch that fiery red sunset.
+It is open year-round, but we reckon it’s a touch more comfortable in the warmer temperatures!
+But in the summer it’s definitely perfect for a pre-gig bevvie or two!

 4. South Bank

 There’s sometimes nothing better than taking a leisurely stroll along the South Bank.
 One of the best places for people-watching in London, it’s the place to come to gorge on food from pop-up street food stalls, watch skaters do their thing at the Undercroft and catch an event or exhibition at the prestigious Southbank Centre.

 It’s also a pretty magical place to come as the sun is beginning to set.
 Take a wander all the way along to The Anchor pub at Bankside and see some of the capital’s most emblematic landmarks bathed in varying different hues of sunlight.
 For something even more special, wander over the Millennium Bridge and see the sun setting over the western reaches of the capital.

 📍 You’ll find the South Bank in SE1.

 🚇 Nearest stations are Waterloo and Blackfriars.